AFP

 Pre-delivery standards

-• Telematics devices, if applicable, should be installed prior to delivery.
+• Telematics devices, conversions, livery, racking etc if applicable, should be installed prior to delivery or as per the customers mandate.

-• A certificate of conformity should be issued with each vehicle and placed in the glove compartment if provided by the manufacturer.
+• A certificate of conformity should be issued with each vehicle if provided by the manufacturer.
 If not supplied, copies should be available for the customer upon request but additional costs may be applied by the manufacturer or dealer.

-• It is preferable that in-house drivers are utilised for deliveries who are competent and trained in the product they are delivering.
+• Delivery drivers should be competent and trained in the product they are delivering.
 If third party drivers are utilised then, as a minimum, the handover must cover main features and safety related items.

 Operational handover standards - The Vehicle